BlinkID/blinkid-capacitor/README.md

 ## Minimum software requirements

-Package depends on [BlinkID SDK](https://microblink.com/products/blinkid) it is required to download and install [BlinkID iOS SDK](https://github.com/BlinkID/blinkid-ios) and [BlinkID Android SDK](https://github.com/BlinkID/blinkid-android).
+Package depends on [BlinkID SDK](https://microblink.com/products/blinkid) and it is required to download and install [BlinkID iOS SDK](https://github.com/BlinkID/blinkid-ios) and [BlinkID Android SDK](https://github.com/BlinkID/blinkid-android).
 For more information on how to do that, please check our [Platform specifics](#platform-specifics) section.

 ### Capacitor